joanapaulas/training-material/topics/transcriptomics/tutorials/functional-enrichment/tutorial.md

 >
 >    > ### {% icon question %} Questions
 >    >
->    > After running, what were be the results?
+>    > What were be the GOEnrichment results?
 >    > <details>
 >    >
 >    > <summary>Click to view answers</summary>
 >    > This will generate 6 files with the respective default names: MF_Result.txt, BP_Result.txt, CC_Result.txt, MF_Graph, BP_Graph and CC_Graph.
-Where the three Result files are tables with the statistical tests for each GO Term, and the other three Graph files are graphs displaying the enrichment of the GO terms in the context of their relationships withing the ontology.
+Where the three Result files are tables with the statistical tests for each GO Term, and the other three Graph files are images files displaying a graph view of the enriched GO terms.
 >    > </details>
 >    {: .question}
 >
 > 8. **Rename** files to MF Trapnell, BP Trapnell, CC Trapnell, MF graphTrapnell, BP graphTrapnell and CC graphTrapnell, respectively.
-> As you can see, the output consists of a table with p values and frequencies.
-In addition, it also returns, based on the semantics of the GO terms, a graph, where you can view the enrichment results and highlighted enriched ontology branches.
+> As you can see, the output consists of a table with p-values and frequencies for each GO type, plus an image with a graph view of the GO type, where you can visualize the enrichment results and highlighted enriched ontology branches.
 >
 >    > ### {% icon comment %} Comments
 >    > For each GO term we obtain a p-value corresponding to a single, independent test.
 Since we are making multiple similar tests, the probability of at least one of them being a false positive increases.
-Therefore we need to make multiple tests.
+Therefore we need to make a correction for multiple testing.
->    {: .comment}
->
->    > ### {% icon comment %} Comments
->    > In general we should correct in cases we’re testing multiple functional.
-However, the stochastic event (sampling of genes), normally it was already been the subject of statistical testing and multiple test correction.
-[Ver com o Daniel Faria]
 >    {: .comment}

 >
 >    > ### {% icon question %} Questions
 >    >